Tuesday, 9 March 2010

 It's old, wisely old, so much character, absolutely authentic and a great blend of modernity.
 If there is one graduation ceremony I want to go to, it would be this one by Durham University in the Durham Cathedral.
 A thousand years old of history!
 It was a fantastic place.

 We first arrived at St. Aidan's College (Simon's college where he will be the president the following year to organized programs and activities for students living in) of Durham University.
 This is one of the very few university that has the collegial system in England.
-We booked in to the hostel rooms that are emptied out to be rented to family and friends of graduates.
-And check out their hostel rooms!

 This is the twin sharing room.
 The max allowed.